Skip to main content

 #

-• AD + DNS rebuild with zero downtime: Took aging, unreliable domain infrastructure and rebuilt it using Proxmox on repurposed hardware.
-I deployed a clean Windows Server instance in our Salt Lake office, migrated roles and services, and established replication with the Murray site — all without end-user disruption.
-Bonus: cleaned up outdated policies and simplified DNS zones in the process.
+AD and DNS rebuild with zero downtime.
+Took aging, unreliable domain infrastructure and rebuilt it on Proxmox using repurposed hardware.
+Deployed a clean Windows Server instance in our Salt Lake office, migrated roles and services, and established replication with the secondary site without any end-user disruption.
+Cleaned up outdated policies and simplified DNS zones in the process.

-• Brewery PCI network design: Created a secure, segmented network for a local brewery including POS isolation, guest Wi-Fi, camera VLANs, and a secure site-to-site VPN.
-The project involved replacing unmanaged legacy hardware with modern, VLAN-capable gear and ensuring the final design passed a third-party PCI audit.
+Brewery PCI network design.
+Designed a secure, segmented network for a local brewery including POS isolation, guest Wi-Fi, camera VLANs, and a site-to-site VPN.
+Replaced unmanaged legacy hardware with modern VLAN-capable gear and got the final design through a third-party PCI audit.

-• Onboarding, without the tickets: Replaced a jumbled onboarding process with a straightforward workflow that relies on real communication instead of automated ticket queues.
-The result: consistent device setup, smoother user transitions, and less back-and-forth with HR.
+Onboarding without the ticket queue.
+Replaced a fragmented onboarding process with a straightforward workflow built around real communication instead of automated ticket chains.
+Result: consistent device setup, smoother user transitions, and less back-and-forth with HR.

-• Self-hosted playground: My homelab runs over 30 services — everything from file servers to security tools — mimicking client environments so I can test updates, configuration changes, and integrations with zero risk.
+Self-hosted infrastructure.
+The homelab runs 30-plus services covering everything from file storage to security tooling, structured to mirror real client environments so I can test updates and configuration changes with zero production risk.

 🔍 Things I’m Digging Into